go-softwarelab/common/docs/docs/seqerr/README.md

 func TakeUntilTrue[E any](seq iter.Seq2[E, error], stopCondition func() bool) iter.Seq2[E, error]
 ```

 TakeUntilTrue returns a new sequence that takes elements from the given sequence until the stop condition is satisfied.
+If condition is met before the first element, the sequence will not yield any elements.

 <details>
 <summary>Example</summary>